unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 Domino can account for both payments and for services provided in accordance with smart agreements custom designed to meet your communities needs.

 There is no one global Domino app.
 Instead, each community runs its own separate stand-alone software network, operating on the machines of -- and governed by -- its participants, typically with support from (though not control by) Unyt Accounting.
-We refer to these stand-alone, peer-to-peer applications as Domino Accounting Alliances.
+We refer to these stand-alone, peer-to-peer applications as Domino Accounting Alliances (or just Alliances for short).

-Each Alliance has its own name, its own payment unit of account (the general name we use is Fuel or Fuel Credits), and its own sets of smart agreements that are used and enforced -- all in a decentralized manner.
+Each Alliance has its own name, its own payment unit of account (the general name we use is Fuel Credits), and its own sets of smart agreements that are used and enforced -- all in a decentralized manner.

-For Testing purposes, all testers will be participating in the same Domino Alliance, which uses Holo Fuel or HF as its Fuel Credits.
+For Testing purposes, all testers will be participating in the same Domino Accounting Alliance, which uses Holo Fuel or HF as its Fuel Credits.
 As a result, all testers are joining a single peer network and will be able to send and receive credits from anyone else in the test network as well as see and interact with any of the smart agreements that other testers create.

 All of you will be using the software with the permissions of a super user, with the ability to not only interact with Smart Agreements and send direct transactions, but the ability to create new Smart Agreements as well.

-Since this is a shared application and social space, any Agreement Code, Smart Agreement or Smart Agreement Verifiable Execution Document (SAVED) that you create will be visible to other testers.
+Since this is a shared application and social space, any Agreement Code, Smart Agreement or Smart Agreement Verifiable Execution Doc (SAVED) that you create will be visible to other testers.

 Domino is being built by a small, focused team, several of whom helped found Holochain, the framework for building peer-to-peer applications that powers Domino's ability run as a distributed application.